---

 ### Test your API

-Copy the HTTP API Endpoint from the "Sample usage" box and paste it directly into a new browser tab to see the response.
+Copy the HTTP Endpoint from the "Sample usage" box and paste it directly into a new browser tab to see the response.
 In the URL, you can manually adjust the `date_from` and `date_to` parameters and see the different responses.
 You can also adjust the `limit` parameter, which controls how many rows are returned.

 ```json {% title="Example Tinybird API statistics" %}